agungTuanany/typescript/Readme.md

-The Course that "Maximilian" create this lecture is so powerful for grasp the concept from basic to advance about TypeScript either you are reading the Documentation for [TypeScript](https://www.typescriptlang.org/docs/handbook/basic-types.html).
+The Course that "Maximilian" create in this lecture is so powerful for grasp the concept from basic to advance about TypeScript either you are reading the Documentation for [TypeScript](https://www.typescriptlang.org/docs/handbook/basic-types.html).